Totalitarianism: Self-description of autocracies

-The term "totalitarian" was used by leaders and senior officials of right-wing and far-right dictatorships and autocracies established during the interwar period and World War II to describe their regimes, most notably by Benito Mussolini of Fascist Italy.
-While in the triade of the Soviet Union, Nazi Germany and Fascist Italy, in the latter it became an official self-description, in the second it was also used but to a less extent, and in the first it was not used it all, this pattern of self-description was reversed by later theories of totalitarianism which regarded the USSR as an epitome of totalitarianism, projected this understanding on Nazi Germany and to a less extent on Fascist Italy.
-Thus, the meaning of the term used in self-descriptions of the Fascists and the one used after World War II were different.
+The term "totalitarian" was used by leaders and top officials of right-wing and far-right dictatorships and autocracies established during the interwar period and World War II to describe their regimes—most notably by Benito Mussolini of Fascist Italy.
+Among the Soviet Union (USSR), Nazi Germany, and Fascist Italy, it became an official self-description only in the case of Fascist Italy; it was also used in Nazi Germany but to a lesser extent, and it was not used at all by the USSR—this pattern was later reversed by theorists of totalitarianism who viewed the USSR as a prime example.
+Therefore, the meaning of the term as used in the self-descriptions by fascists differed from its post-World War II interpretations.

 Facade of the Palazzo Braschi (Rome, 1934) with Il Duce Benito Mussolini's face.
 As the leader of Fascist Italy (1922–1943), Mussolini and his ideologues used the term 'totalitarian' to characterize his government.

-In 1923, in the early reign of Mussolini's government (1922–1943), the anti-fascist academic Giovanni Amendola was the first Italian public intellectual to define and describe Totalitarianism as a régime of government wherein the supreme leader personally exercises total power (political, military, economic, social) as Il Duce of The State.
-That Italian fascism is a political system with an ideological, utopian worldview unlike the realistic politics of the personal dictatorship of a man who holds power for the sake of holding power.
-The term "totalitarian" became used by the Fascists themselves: later, the theoretician of Italian Fascism Giovanni Gentile ascribed politically positive meanings to the ideological terms totalitarianism and totalitarian in defence of Duce Mussolini's legal, illegal, and legalistic social engineering of Italy.
-As ideologues, the intellectual Gentile and the politician Mussolini used the term totalitario to identify and describe the ideological nature of the societal structures (government, social, economic, political) and the practical goals (economic, geopolitical, social) of the new Fascist Italy (1922–1943), which was the "total representation of the nation and total guidance of national goals."
-In proposing the totalitarian society of Italian Fascism, Gentile defined and described a civil society wherein totalitarian ideology (subservience to the state) determined the public sphere and the private sphere of the lives of the Italian people.
-That to achieve the Fascist utopia in the imperial future, Italian totalitarianism must politicise human existence into subservience to the state, which Mussolini summarised with the epigram: "Everything within the state, nothing outside the state, nothing against the state."
+In 1923, early in the reign of Mussolini's government (1922–1943), the anti-fascist academic Giovanni Amendola defined and described totalitarianism as a form of government in which a supreme leader personally exercises total power (i.e., political, military, economic, and social) as Il Duce of the state.
+Italian fascism was a political system with an ideological, utopian worldview that was unlike the realistic politics of a personal dictatorship, which holds power for the sake of holding power.
+The term "totalitarian" became used by Italian fascists themselves: later, theoretician of Italian fascism Giovanni Gentile ascribed politically positive meanings to the terms totalitarianism and totalitarian in defence of Duce Mussolini's legal, illegal, and legalistic social engineering of Italy.
+As ideologues, the intellectual Gentile and the politician Mussolini used the term totalitario to identify and describe the ideological nature of Italian societal structures and the practical economic, geopolitical, and social goals of the new Fascist Italy, which was the "total representation of the nation and total guidance of national goals."
+In proposing the totalitarian society of Italian fascism, Gentile described a civil society wherein totalitarian ideology (i.e., subservience to the state) determined the public sphere and the private sphere of the Italian nation.
+To achieve a fascist utopia, Italian totalitarianism needed to politicize human existence into state subservience, which Mussolini summarized with the epigram: "Everything within the state, nothing outside the state, nothing against the state."